thatjohnmartin/thatjohnmartin/content/posts/the-bear-case-for-facebook.md

 > At this point, my most extreme Facebook bear case is that the service is the equivalent of an email address: something nearly everyone has because you can’t function without it, even if it’s not their preferred means of communication.

 I think this is spot on.

-(I love it when a writer drags a not-fully-formed thought into crisp reality.
-Or at least convinces you that that's what happened.)